OWASP/samm/Website/content/business-function/practice/stream/Design-TA-B.md

     level3:
         level: 3
         benefit: |
-            The timely update and qualitative management of application threats is optimized.
+            The timely update and qualitative management of application risks is optimized.
         activity: |
-            In a mature setup of threat modeling, regularly (e.g., yearly) review the existing threat models to verify that no new threats are relevant for your applications.
+            Threat modeling is integrated into your SDLC and has become part of the developer security culture.
+Reusable risk patterns, comprising of related threat libraries, design flaws, and security mitigations, are created and improved, based on the organization's threat models.
+You regularly (e.g., yearly) review the existing threat models to verify that no new threats are relevant for your applications.

-            Use automated analysis to evaluate the quality and discover gaps and/or patterns in the threat models.
-These can improve the threat models.
+            You optimize your threat modeling methodology.
+You capture lessons learned from threat models and use these to improve your threat modeling methodology.
+You review the threat categories relevant to your organization and update your methodology appropriately.
+From time to time, you evaluate the quality of your threat models independently.

-            Review the threat categories relevant to your organization.
-When you identify new threat categories, feed this information to the organization to ensure appropriate handling.
+            You automate parts of your threat modeling process with threat modeling tools.
+You integrate your threat modeling tools with other security tools, such as security verification tools and risk tracking tools.
+You consider "threat modeling as code" practices to integrate threat modeling artifacts with application code.

-        question: Do you regularly review and update the threat models for your applications?
+        question: Do you regularly review and update the threat modeling methodology for your applications?
         quality_criteria:
-            - The threat model methodology considers historical feedback to improve the evaluation method
+            - The threat model methodology considers historical feedback for improvement
-            - Changes in the application or business context trigger a review of the relevant threat models
+            - You regularly (e.g., yearly) review the existing threat models to verify that no new threats are relevant for your applications
-            - You evaluate the quality of threat models independently
+            - You automate parts of your threat modeling process with threat modeling tools

         answers:
             - "No"